metno/emep-ctm/Input.rst

 consecutive columns representing the time factor for each day of the week.

-The file ``HOURLY-FACS`` includes factors for each of the eleven SNAP sectors for every hour (the columns) for each day of the week, see Simpson et al. (2012) section 6.1.2
+The file defined in ``HourlyFacFile`` includes factors for each of the eleven SNAP sectors for every hour (the columns) for each day of the week, see Simpson et al. (2012) section 6.1.2 .
+An additional file defined in ``HourlyFacSpecialsFile`` can be created by the user with modified hourly factors to be used for specific countries.
+The format is the same as for the default factors, except for an additional first column speicifying the country code number.

 Emission heights
 ~~~~~~~~~~~~~~~~